Murilinho145SG/Routs/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to contribute to Routs, please:
+If you like to contribute to Routs, please:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.